 This page contains information on various historical studies I have carried out over the past few years, on Black Country and wider Midlands history.
 It will be appreciated that this is not my main discipline and I am very much an interested amateur in this field.
-I have three particular areas of interest.
+I have four particular areas of interest.

 - Detailed research of the history of the Kingswinford / Pensnett area contained in the ebook Kingswinford Manor and Parish.